MobileFirstLLC/extension-cli/tutorials/xt-build.md

 # xt-build

-> `xt-build` command is used for generating a debuggable dev version of and extension, and a production ready, minified .zip file that can be uploaded to the chrome store.
+> `xt-build` command is used for generating a debuggable dev version of and extension, and a production ready, minified .zip file that can be uploaded to the chrome web store.

 Successful build command always generates an extension `dist/` directory that can be debugged in the browser.
 The underlying build system